calvinrzachman/schnorr/README.md

 with

-    k - a uniformally random 256 bit integer known as a nonce, e - a commitment to the associated public key P, the x-cordinate of the public nonce R, and the message m x - a a uniformally random 256 bit integer known in this context as the private key
+    k - a uniformally random 256 bit integer known as a nonce e - a commitment to the associated public key P, the x-cordinate of the public nonce R, and the message m x - a a uniformally random 256 bit integer known in this context as the private key